MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/includes/python-plugin-adx.md

 ## Install packages for the Python plugin

-In many use cases, you might prefer to [create a custom image](/azure/data-explorer/language-extensions#create-a-custom-image).
+In most use cases, you might prefer to [create a custom image](/azure/data-explorer/language-extensions#create-a-custom-image).

 You might want to install package(s) yourself, for the following reasons:

-* The package is private and is your own.
-* The package is public but isn't included in the plugin's base image, and you don't have permissions to create a custom image or you prefer to create an ad hoc package installation.
+* You don't have permissions to create a custom image.
+* The package is private.
+* You prefer to create an ad hoc package installation for testing and don't want the overhead of creating a custom image.

 Install packages as follows: